ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 For user-friendliness, include a text statement of the temporal coverage;

 1. The dataset's temporalCoverage is described using ProperInterval, hasBeginning, and hasEnd elements from [OWL Time](http://www.w3.org/2006/time).
+The human readable description can be found in the description field: "Eruptive activity at Mt.
+St. Helens, Washington, March 1980 - January 1981".

   *Example*: